A Viral Photo Identified Her as a Vote-Rescuing Hero During the Capitol Insurrection. Hear This 19-Year-Old's Account of What Really Happened

 “Initially it was pretty tense [in the lockdown room], but as it went on Capitol Police kept updating us.
 They assured us that they would secure the perimeter, and there was definitely a question about whether or not we’d go back into session, whether we’d have to be taken out of the Capitol complex and taken to a second location, and how long we would be in there.
 Once we kind of understood it would be okay, they’re clearing out the building now, we’re gonna be able to go back into session, I think people were able to take a deep breath.
 They were able to bring in food and I think it got a little bit more relaxed—not quite the same fear.

 “[When we returned to the Capitol,] it was surreal.
 We were passing through the Rotunda bringing the electoral votes back and forth [and] you could see all the residue on the floors.
-I think the protestors had used fire extinguishers and had sprayed tear gas and you could actually feel it choking you up a little bit even with the mask on as you were walking by.
+I think the protesters had used fire extinguishers and had sprayed tear gas and you could actually feel it choking you up a little bit even with the mask on as you were walking by.
 There was a bunch of debris littered on the ground—flags and posters and stuff that people had left behind in the building.

 “We were able to see all these pictures on social media of the people sitting at the desks and the dais, which are areas we don’t go to—we respect the fact that those are reserved.
 Like the seat where the Vice President had been sitting in a couple hours [before]—someone shirtless sitting in it immediately after, holding Trump propaganda flags.
 We had to clean off the desks to make sure no one had been touching them because the Senators were back to make speeches.
 We had to make sure everything was in its place and no one had stolen anything.
 This was after the police had swept it and made sure everything was safe.
 For us, it’s making sure that the little ceremonial things were done well and done right.
 There’s always one coaster on each desk, so we had to make sure those hadn’t gotten stolen.
 Certain lecterns stay on the desks, so we had to clean that off and make sure no trash had been left.